 Metro Transit is the local transit operator for King County, providing local bus services that link destinations within the community and provide regional connections at the downtown Auburn Transit Center and the Auburn 15th ST NW Park & Ride.
-Metro Transit has more than ten bus routes serving Auburn, including some DART routes.
+Visit the King County Metro "We will get you there AUBURN" portal.

 DART (Dial-A-Ride Transit) offers variable routing in some areas within King County.
 By using vans that can go off regular routes to pick up and drop off passengers within a defined service area, DART service may allow you to arrange for transit service closer to a location.
 DART does not go door-to-door.
 It operates on a fixed schedule, but one that has more flexibility than regular Metro Transit buses.
 The cost for DART service is the same as regular bus rides on Metro and is available to everyone.
 To use DART, call toll-free 1-866-261-DART(3278) or 1-800-246-1646 (TTY).